 “My biggest challenge in volleyball was my height.
 I’m only 5’3”,” Twomey said.
 “My prosthetic never stopped me.
 In fact, people used to tell me, ‘if you were wearing pants, I’d never guess you had a prosthetic leg.’
 I never let it stop me – I just learned to adapt and did the best I could.
 My mother encouraged me rather than trying to protect me.
 Without her ‘go for it’ attitude my life would have been very different, and a lot less fun.”

 And Twomey did “go for it” until pain in her right knee made it difficult to walk - never mind play the sports she loved so much.
-A visit to Michael Mason, DO at Newport Orthopedics revealed there was no cartilage left in her right knee, and the pain she was experiencing was from bone-on-bone contact.
+A visit to Newport Hospital revealed there was no cartilage left in her right knee, and the pain she was experiencing was from bone-on-bone contact.

 “Within three months, I saw my quality of life improve.
 The whole experience was amazing.
 I was expecting to be in pain for months, but my knee truly feels awesome." --Marie Twomey

 Twomey had her total knee replacement done at Newport Hospital in the fall.
-In the weeks leading up to her surgery, Dr. Mason and his team kept her in the loop.
+In the weeks leading up to her surgery, the orthopedics team kept her in the loop.
 From an informative seminar and pre-surgery exercise to post-op care, she called the entire experience, “seamless from start to finish.”

-“Dr. Mason assured me that I would be back on the golf course and the tennis court in no time, and that was my goal from the start.”
+Her doctor assured her that she would be back on the golf course and the tennis court in no time.
+Says Twomey, "That was my goal from the start.”

 The day of the surgery, Twomey was in the operating room by 1:30 p.m. and back in her room by 5:30 p.m.
 At 6 p.m. a physical therapist helped her get up for the first time and returned first thing in the morning to help her make her first successful lap around the floor with her new knee.
 By noon Twomey was on her way home.